mendhak/docker-calibre-web-cloudflared/README.md

-This is my basic setup for a public facing Calibre Web server, exposed through a Cloudflare Tunnel.
+This is my setup for a public facing Calibre Web server, exposed through a Cloudflare Tunnel.
 It's all contained within docker compose, so everything needed to run it is in one place.

+## About

 In this example the domain is `mylibrary.example.com` which tunnels to the nginx container which proxies to the calibre web container.